thegooddocsproject/website-hugo/content/en/blog/portland-highlights.md

 > “I liked that we were able to have different leaders for each session.
 Not only did it spread the load of organizing, it also demonstrated the depth of
 > talent and commitment within our community.”—Cameron Shorter

-We had hoped to get more “real work” done to progress some of our tasks.
-However, we had many lively discussions and we took home some valuable feedback, and ideas to organize our sessions for next time.
+We had hoped to get more “real work” done to progress some of our tasks but instead we had many lively discussions, and received a stack of valuable feedback we are now incorporating into our templates and processes.

 ## Conference Days